jenstem/jenstem/README.md

 <h3 align="center">Currently...</h3>

-- Working with a team to build a React Flashcard App
+- Working with a team to build a React Flashcard Application

 - Working solo to learn C#